 Gently press the thumb deeper into the top of the breast.
-This gives the breast an upward tilt to position it into the roof of your baby’s mouth.
+This action gives the breast an upward tilt to position it into the roof of your baby’s mouth.

 Hold the breast in this position until baby gives you a nice open mouth and pull them onto the breast.
-Once you are sure baby is latched well you can remove your hand.
+Once you are sure your baby is latched well you can remove your hand.

 If you continue to support your breast, don’t continue to press down as this can block the milk flow.